steven-meehan/sm-blog/source/_posts/reviewing-skywalk.md

 ---
 title: Reviewing the Skywalk
-tags: [NYC Midnight, Mystery, Insight Investigations]
+tags:
+  - NYC Midnight
+  - Mystery
+  - Insight Investigations
 categories:
-  - [Flash Fiction]
+  - - Flash Fiction
 prompt: 'NYC Midnight => Mystery, Skywalk, Syringe'
+date: 2019-03-21 19:34:24
 ---

 Leaning along the edge of the enclosed bridge, Kyle Rickman was staring out into his city.
 His left hand was cradling a precious cargo, his notebook for this case.
 He’d only been working on the case for a few days, but it was already mostly full, and there were plenty of thoughts circling around his mind just none particularly helpful.
 Kyle's frown was warmed by the setting sun, but he fought the growing smile as he scratched the stubble invading his chin.
 He turned to lean against the railing as he reviewed the facts he had recorded.
 There were a lot of things that might be useful, but he didn’t have the central thread to pull it all together, yet.
 And he was running out of time to help his client.

 Except for the latest fact, sighing Kyle tapped his pencil on the new lead and hoped that his friend would be able to run the test quickly.
 He slipped his pencil into his shirt pocket as he put his notebook back into his pocket, then Kyle grabbed his phone, so to call the lab to see if there was an update, but before he could unlock it a call from his office came in.<!-- more --> "Gregory, what do you want?"